rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ### Analysis & Use
 Surveillance data captured in the DHIS2 case-based system can be made available to users from national to district and facility levels according to the configuration of user access settings.
 Regardless of which level of the system data are *entered* electronically into the system, data can be made available for analysis automatically down to the level of initial reporting (i.e. facility and upwards).
 Triangulation of case-based data for VPDs captured in DHIS2 alongside immunization coverage rates and other data sources can be used by national immunization programme staff to identify zero-dose and under-immunized pockets of the population.

 **Program indicators** have been configured as part of the case-based package according to disease-specific requirements, including operational indicators that are useful for planning and mobitoring response activities.
+Program indicators are used to aggregate case-based data for analysis and presentation on dashbaord visualizations.

-In addition to pre-configured **dashboards** included in the package specific to each disease, the following dashboards incorporate data from across diseases:
+Pre-configured **dashboards** are included in the package specific to each disease.
+In addition, the following dashboards incorporate data from across diseases:
 1. CBS Alert/Outbreak dashboard: summarizes outbreak alerts (based on pre-configured thresholds for case-based data) across all VPDs included in the package at district level for rapid analysis
 2. CBS-IDSR Comparative Dashboard: when the CBS package is installed with the aggregate surveillance (IDSR) package in DHIS2, this dashbaord enables analysis and data quality/completeness reviews across case-based and aggregate reporting flows for VPDs